 Avoid these common mistakes:

 - Do not ignore it.
-Don’t think kids can work it out without adult help.
+Don’t think others can work it out without help.

 - Do not immediately try to sort out the facts.

 - Do not force other kids to say publicly what they saw.

 - Do not question the children involved in front of other kids.

 - Do not talk to the kids involved together, only separately.